blltrx/sitemd/content/P-nanoquest.md

 - there might have been moisture or debris on the syringe / needle cap
 - the scale may not have been tared to be set to zero before a measurement on any given day

-the humidity and temperature the solutions were stored in was not tracked, and during the experiment there were some days with very high CO2 content and pollutants in the air that may have affected the humidity abnormally. (this was due to some soil burning in an adjacent lab).
+the humidity and temperature the solutions were stored in was not tracked, and during the experiment there were some days with vegrary high CO2 content and pollutants in the air that may have affected the humidity abnormally. (this was due to some soil burning in an adjacent lab).

 the individual mass change measurements were often within the uncertainty range, makes it practically impossible to draw any significant conclusions from this data.